RblSb/SyncTube/user/README.md

 ## Other files here
 - `state.json` - Saved state of latest server session (messages, videos, video time).
 - `users.json` - Admin names with password hashes and random channel-specific salt.
 Do not share this file!
-- `crashes/` - Latest error logs, when the server had to restart itself.
+- `crashes/` - Latest error logs, when the server crashes.
-- `logs/` - (TODO) Latest activity logs.
+- `logs/` - Latest activity logs, saved when the server shuts down.